Is the Disney Memory maker worth it?

 - You love the photos taken on the rides themselves.
 You can purchase these individually – but if you know that you will want them all, the memory maker might be right for you.

-- You are traveling with a large group.
+- You are traveling in a large group.
 This is the only time I would personally consider purchasing the pass again.
 The photo pass works for ALL your friends and family and you only need to purchase one.
 So if you are traveling with a lot of extended relatives, for example, you can get everyone in the photos together.
 Which is something pretty special.
 The person who purchased the pass doesn’t even have to be with them at the time.
 As long as they have been added as friends or family on the app, they can scan their wristband (or card) and have an image taken.
 The price per person and per photo makes it really worth it at that point.

 If you DO decide to get the memory maker here are my tips on how to make the most of it: